-Read through all instructions first, then use this checklist to check off items as you read through a second time and perform the installation.
+Read through all instructions first, then use this check list to check of fitems as you read through a limit of the control of the controlsecond time and perform the installation.

 Checklist

 Read through this entire instructions manual

-\square Ignition off; wheels chocked; parts inventoried; engine flange cleaned (WD-40)
+Ignition off; wheels chocked; parts inventoried; engine flange cleaned (WD-40)

-☐ Verify drive lug dimensions (page 3)
+Verify drive lug dimensions (page 3)

+Spacer:

+Tap onto lugs with mallet

+Loctite and torque bolts with Broom Trick

-☐ Spinner Back Plate:
+Spinner Back Plate:

-lacksquare Sand lug holes if lugs don't fit through them
+Sand protruding lug holes if lugs don't fit through them

-☐ Aft Hub Half:
+Aft Hub Half:

+Ensure Spinner will line up with blade sockets (only one correct hub orientation relative to spinner back plate)

-Ensure flush fit against mounting surface
+\square Line up counter-bores with protruding lugs and ensure flush fit against mounting surface

-☐ Torque mounting bolts with Broom Trick (use Loctite for 816 Hub with flat washers)
+Torque mounting bolts with Broom Trick

-☐Blades and Forward Hub Half:
+Blades and Forward Hub Half:

 \square Leading edges should face clockwise from the plane's perspective

 Lightly secure hub over blades

-\square Set approximate blade pitch (Table 5) and SLOWLY tighten and torque bolts (clamping bolts may have different torque value than mounting bolts!)
+\square Set approximate blade pitch (Table 6) and SLOWLY tighten and torque bolts

-\square Re-check blade angles (should be within about 0.3° of each other)
+Re-check blade angles (should be within about 0.3° of each other)

 Check static RPM (page 8) and adjust pitch as necessary.
-Lock washers click loudly when loosened and can be reused up to 6 times
+Lock washers click loudly when loosened and can be reused up to 10 times

-\square Run engine for 5 min at 50% RPM and re-check all mounting and clamping bolt torques
+Run engine for 5 min at 50% RPM and re-check all mounting and clamping bolt torques

-☐ Install Spinner Dome with #8 screws
+☐ Install Spinner Dome and Fairings with #8 screws

+Fly Aircraft and note max rpm in level flight, wide open throttle (DO NOT EXCEED MAX ENGINE RPM!), re-pitch propeller as necessary (see Pitch and Propeller Performance pg 15)

-☐ 5 Hr Inspection
+5 Hr Inspection

-Dynamically balance propeller
+Dynamically Balance Propeller (Recommended)

 Follow all inspections (page 9)